-- Select ☑ from the toolbar to maximize the active diagram.
-Or, equivalently, select SYSTEM - [DISPLAY] > "Diagram" > "Maximize Diagram".
-If enabled the active diagram is always maximized. - The "Menu Bar", the "Status Bar", the "Hard Key Panel", and the "Title Bar" can be hidden to gain space for the diagrams (SYSTEM - [DISPLAY] > "View Bar"). - The SYSTEM [DISPLAY] > "Config" softtool tab defines optional display elements for the interior of the diagrams.
+- Select ★ from the toolbar to maximize the active diagram.
+Or, equivalently, select System - [Display] > "Diagram" > "Maximize Diagram".
+If enabled the active diagram is always maximized. - Double-tap/click a diagram to maximize it and make all its traces except the active one invisible - The "Menu Bar", the "Status Bar", the "Hard Key Panel", and the "Title Bar" can be hidden to gain space for the diagrams (System - [Display] > "View Bar").

+The System - [Display] > "Config" softtool tab defines optional display elements for the interior of the diagrams.

-Use the context menu of the diagram, the SYSTEM - [DISPLAY] key or the "Display" menu to access the display settings.
+Use the context menu of the diagram, the System - [Display] key or the "Display" menu to access the display settings.